 Please note that if you directly disclose personally identifiable information or personal sensitive data through public message boards or social media sites, this information may be collected and used by others.
-We encourage you to review the privacy statements of other sites you choose to link so you can understand how those site collect, use, and share your information.
+We encourage you to review the privacy statements of other sites you choose to link to so you can understand how those sites collect, use, and share your information.

 Use of Personal Information

 The Football Players Health Study collects and uses your personal information to operate the Football Players Health Study and to respond to your requests.
 The Study also uses the information you share to send you information and for other study-related purposes.